See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Regardless of whether you have had an online class or are excited about moving to remote learning, in truth, there are times we could all use a little extra help, motivation, or just support.
 Allow us to offer you the Staff Mentor program.

-You can think of a Staff Mentor as a resource and guide through the remainder of the spring semester.
+You can think of a Staff Mentor as a resource and guide to help you navigate your college career.
 Staff Mentors are approachable and encouraging professionals who will be there for you, both when things are challenging and to celebrate with you as you achieve your goals.

 Your mentor will really be there for your needs, so we need you to be willing to ask for help and share the concerns you may be having.
 Maybe that’s issues with Internet connection or how you learn best.
 They know of resources that could assist a variety of situations.
 Whatever you’re facing, the professional staff mentor is here to offer support and guidance.